nikantonelli/LeanKitUtils/README.md

 * Parent

 This field can be only used as part of a "Modify" line in the Changes sheet and not in the board sheet.
-The value in the field needs to be an equation that points to the cell that will hold the Id of the parent (e.g. ='1587279792'!A6 )
+The value in the field needs to be an equation that points to the cell that will hold the Id of the parent (e.g. ='My Team Board'!A6 )

 * Task

 This field can be only used as part of a "Modify" line in the Changes sheet and not in the board sheet.
-The value in the field needs to be an equation that points to the cell that will hold the Id of the child task (e.g. ='1587279792'!A8 )
+The value in the field needs to be an equation that points to the cell that will hold the Id of the child task (e.g. ='My Team Board'!A8 )

 ## Custom Fields